RedstoneTesseracted/Lockdown/README.md

 * Certain devices could feasibly be placed in the same position twice if done so on the same tick.
 * It is possible to apply most placeable devices to spawners
 * There is no active cleanup of drone approval lists
-* Drone flamethrower does not take target motion into account like their laser does
 * Drones immediately enter their "investigating" state when spawned due to the presence of the player that placed them